-Today I want to review three of our minor rice insect problems that can occur each year, the rice seed midge, rice leafminer and aphids.
+We are finally getting some nice, pretty weather and rice planting has really picked up.
+It looks like we will have more water seeded planting this year due to the wet spring we have been experiencing.
+Today I want to cover three of our minor rice insect problems that can occur each year: the rice seed midge, rice leafminer and aphids.
 Listed below are descriptions of the three insect pests.

 Rice Seed Midge

 Adult midges resemble small mosquitoes and swarm over rice fields, rice levees, roadside ditches and other bodies of water.
 Elongated eggs are laid on the surface of open water in strings.
 Larvae live on the bottom of flooded rice fields in spaghetti-like tubes.
 Larvae injure rice by feeding on the embryo of germinating seeds or on the developing roots and seeds of very young seedlings.
 Midge injury occurs in water-seeded rice and is usually not important once seedlings are several inches tall.
 The potential for midge injury increases when fields are flooded far in advance of water-seeding rice.
 Water-seeded fields should be scouted for midge injury, checking for hollowed out seed within five to seven days after seeding.
 Injury from the midge can be insignificant (not economically important) to very severe.
 Injury can also be localized, making damage assessment difficult.
 In some instances, whole fields may need to be replanted.
 In other instances, only parts of fields may require reseeding.
 Monitor fields until rice seedlings are several inches tall.